TrinityCore/tc-wiki/install/requirements/windows.md

 &nbsp;

 ### 7. [Boost](http://www.boost.org/){target=_blank}
-1. Download the prebuilt Windows Binary for Visual Studio 2019
+1. Download the prebuilt Windows Binary for Visual Studio 2019 (or higher) Here the links for minimum version:
 	- 64bit: [https://sourceforge.net/projects/boost/files/boost-binaries/1.73.0/boost_1_73_0-msvc-14.2-64.exe/download](https://sourceforge.net/projects/boost/files/boost-binaries/1.73.0/boost_1_73_0-msvc-14.2-64.exe/download){target=_blank}
 	- 32bit: [https://sourceforge.net/projects/boost/files/boost-binaries/1.73.0/boost_1_73_0-msvc-14.2-32.exe/download](https://sourceforge.net/projects/boost/files/boost-binaries/1.73.0/boost_1_73_0-msvc-14.2-32.exe/download){target=_blank}
+>   **If you  prefer a higher Boost version check here:** [https://sourceforge.net/projects/boost/files/boost-binaries/](https://sourceforge.net/projects/boost/files/boost-binaries/){target=_blank}
+>   Not all version are currently supported by TrinityCore (minimum is 1.73) or CMake (e.g. CMake 3.24.1 will throw CMake errors with boost 1.80)
+{.is-info}

 4. Install the package to the default location (usually C:\local\boost_1_XX_0\ .)
 5. Add an environment variable to "System" variable named "BOOST_ROOT" and as value your Boost installation directory, e.g "C:/local/boost_1_72_0".
 Important is to use "**<span style="color:red">/</span>**", not "**<span style="color:red">\\</span>**"  when pointing to directory.
 (Make sure that it does **<span style="color:red">not</span>** have a trailing slash (end of path).
 If you still get problems, add the same variable in the "USER" variables section too, like shown in the image below.)